culturecode/stagehand/Readme.md

   checklist.confirm_delete #=> Requires Confirmation records that will be deleted in the production database
 ```

+It is also possible to pass multiple subject records can be passed to the constructor.
+This will check the combined
+status of changes to all given records.

 To determine which records are related to the subject record, two methods of detection are used:

 #### Related Records